Ben Howe (artist)

 Benjamin Howe (born 1977 in London, England) is a contemporary Australian artist is known primarily for his figurative and experimental oil painting.

+Education and career

 He holds a Masters of fine art degree with distinction from RMIT University.

 Howe is known for his scientific-surrealist imagery that is both hyper-realistic yet reductive.
 His works have been referred to as ‘isolated or lonely’ and regularly feature a muted or monochromatic palette.
 Howe's paintings are often derived from preliminary explorations in other media such as sculpture, photography, and film.
 His works frequently examine ideas relating to inconsistencies of memory, personal history and the nature of consciousness.
 Howe's artwork has been exhibited worldwide.
 He has had 19 solo exhibitions, including 2 retrospectives, and his work has been included in more than 50 group shows.